 There was a time, long ago, that a DUI conviction would mean little more than a fine, but those days are gone.
-These days, a first-time DUI will result in fines of up to $1,000, plus a penalty assessment of up to 180% of the fine, mantatory enrollment in an alcohol or drug program and up to six months in jail -although lengthy jail sentences are uncommon for first-time offenses.
+These days, a first-time DUI will result in fines of up to $1,000, plus a penalty assessment of up to 180% of the fine, mandatory enrollment in an alcohol or drug program and up to six months in jail -although lengthy jail sentences are uncommon for first-time offenses.
 Additionally, your vehicle may be impounded for up to six months, you may have to install an ignition interlock device in your car and you may have your license suspended for up to four months.

-These sentences need to be taken seriously and anyone facing a DUI needs to contact a top Vista drunk driving lawyer as soon as possible.
+These sentences need to be taken seriously and anyone facing a DUI needs to contact a top drunk driving lawyer as soon as possible.

 Myth #3: Any attorney can defend drunk driving cases.

-The reality is that if an attorney is not experienced in fighting these specialized charges, he or she could hurt your case more than help it -by missing the ten day window for fighting your licenses suspension, for example.
+The reality is that if an attorney is not experienced in fighting these specialized charges, he or she could hurt your case more than help it -by missing the ten day window for fighting your license suspension, for example.
 When you contact a lawyer about a DUI charge, be sure to ask not about his or her general experience, but about his or her experience specifically in drunk driving cases.